Teresa Saavedra Woorman: Maryland House of Delegates

 In April 2022, Woorman was selected to fill a vacancy on the Montgomery County Democratic Central Committee.
 She was then elected to this position in July 2022, and became the party's secretary in December 2022.
 In June 2024, following the appointment of state delegate Sara N. Love to the Maryland Senate after Ariana Kelly's resignation, Woorman applied to serve the remainder of Love's term in the Maryland House of Delegates.
 During interviews with the Montgomery County Democratic Central Committee (MCDCC), she told party members that she would prioritize housing affordability, ethics reforms, and health equity bills in the legislature.
 The MCDCC voted 14–10 to nominate Woorman on July 11, 2024.
 She was sworn in on August 12, 2024 and is a member of the Health and Government Operations Committee.
+In January 2026, Woorman was named as a deputy majority whip for the Maryland House of Delegates.

 During the 2025 legislative session, Woorman introduced a bill that would allow noncitizens to serve as a personal representative to their spouse's estate.
 The bill was introduced after María del Carmen Castellón Luna—whose husband, Miguel Luna, was killed in the Francis Scott Key Bridge collapse—was blocked from serving as a representative to Miguel's estate.
 The bill passed the House of Delegates, but died in the Senate Judicial Proceedings committee.